Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

 # Introduction

 Robinhood Policy Engine is a versatile tool to manage contents of large file systems.
-It maintains a replicate of filesystem medatada in a database that can be queried at will. for more details kindly check [Robinhood wiki](https://github.com/cea-hpc/robinhood/wiki) page.
+It maintains a replica of file system metadata in a database that can be queried at will. for more details kindly check [Robinhood wiki](https://github.com/cea-hpc/robinhood/wiki) page.

 # Setup guide